 Outdoor religious services called camp meetings were one of the most common ways to preach the revival message during the Second Great Awakening.
 Camp meetings were held in tents in the countryside, on the frontier, or in the backcountry.
 They could last for days and include thousands of participants.
 The participants, mostly rural farmers and their families, sang and prayed in a large tent and often slept in smaller tents nearby.
 Camp meetings were highly emotional events with preaching about sin and Jesus as the only path to save one's soul from the fires of hell.

 African Americans took part in camp meetings, even in slave states, though often in segregated sections.
 Some black ministers preached at the meetings.
 In 1818 the African Methodist Episcopal (AME) Church held the first camp meeting organized by and for African Americans.
-(See post 1 in this series for more about the AME Church, the first independent Protestant denomination founded by African Americans.)
 Other black churches, primarily Methodist and Baptist, sponsored camp meetings throughout the 19th century.

 There were generally no hymnbooks in the early years of camp meetings.
 People sang from memory or learned songs at the meetings.
 From the energetic, highly emotional, noisy atmosphere of the meetings, a new kind of hymn and style of singing emerged.